anilmainali/BlogTopics/JMeter/ProcessToSetUpATest.md

-# Process To Set Up A Test
+# Process To Set Up A JMeter Test

 ## Steps to setup JMeter test: